Camille Desmoulins: Family

 On 29 December 1790 Desmoulins married Lucile Duplessis, whom he had known for many years.
 Lucile's father long denied permission for the marriage, believing that the life of a journalist could not support any sort of family.
 Among the witnesses to the marriage were Robespierre, Brissot, and Jérôme Pétion de Villeneuve.
 The wedding took place at the Saint-Sulpice Church in Paris.
-The Desmoulins' only child, Horace Camille, was born on 6 July 1792; his godfather was Robespierre.
+The Desmoulins' only child, Horace Camille, was born on 6 July 1792.

 Lucile Desmoulins was arrested mere days after her husband and condemned to the guillotine on charges of conspiring to free her husband from prison and plotting the "ruin of the Republic."
 She was executed on 13 April 1794, the same day as the widow of Jacques Hébert.
 In a last note to her mother she wrote, "A tear falls from my eyes for you.
 I shall go to sleep in the calm of innocence.
 Lucile."

 Horace Camille Desmoulins was raised by Adèle and Annette Duplessis (the sister and mother of Lucile, respectively), who successfully petitioned the Comité de législation in February 1795 for the suspension of the sale of his father's belongings.
 He married Zoë Villefranche and they had four children.
 He was later pensioned by the French government, and died in 1825 in Haiti.